kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

 ScalePresentAnimator will be used for presenting the modal view controller.
-You will create a dismissing animator later, but for now the segue will by default use the current Vertical Cover transition.
+You will create a dismissing animator later, but for now your segue will by default use the current Vertical Cover transition.

+> **Note**: I find it easier to keep the animators in the same file as the segue because they are usually closely related, but you can separate the segue and the animators by moving the animators into their own file.

 ### 3 - Define the animation